keslassy/CloudPilot_Project/README.md

     - To run iPerf3 test between HOST to TARGET via  PROXY (forwarding proxy and splitting proxy(HAPROXY)) use  ```steps/run_k8s_baseline_test.py```
 - **Delete iPerf3 test** : Delete all clusters using ```steps/delete_k8s_cluster.py```

-There are four types of operation can be done with cloud proxy acceleration:
+There are four types of operations can be done with the cloud proxy acceleration:
 1) One proxy-acceleration test:
-    This test create K8S cluster for host,target and proxy.
+    This test creates a K8S cluster for host, target and proxy.
-    The test run a iPerf3 test between the host and target via acceleration proxy.
+    The test runs an iPerf3 test between the host and target via an acceleration proxy.
     Before running the test please update the regions and cloud providers of the host, target and proxy in the file ```test/scripts/single_test_one_proxy_acceleration.py ```.
     To run the test run the command:
     ```python3 tests/scripts/single_test_one_proxy_acceleration.py```

 2) Two proxy-acceleration test:
-    This test create K8S cluster for host,target and two proxies.
+    This test creates a K8S cluster for host, target and two proxies.
-    The test run a iPerf3 test between the host and target via two acceleration proxy.
+    The test runs an iPerf3 test between the host and target via two acceleration proxy.
     Before running the test please update the regions and cloud providers of the host, target and proxies
     in the file ```test/scripts/single_test_two_proxy_acceleration.py ```.
     To run the test run the command:
     ```python3 tests/scripts/single_test_two_proxy_acceleration.py```

 3) Creating one proxy-acceleration :
-   This component create K8S cluster proxy acceleration for given destination IP.
+   This component creates a K8S cluster proxy acceleration for a given destination IP.
     Before running the component please update the region and cloud provider of the proxy in the file ```test/scripts/one_proxy_acceleration.py ```.
     To run the test run the command:
     ```python3 tests/scripts/one_proxy_acceleration.py```

 4) Creating two proxy-acceleration :
-   This component create two K8S cluster proxies acceleration for given destination IP.
+   This component creates two K8S cluster proxies acceleration for given destination IP.
     Before running the component please update the regions and cloud provider of the proxies
     in the file ```test/scripts/two_proxy_acceleration.py ```.
     To run the test run the command:
     ```python3 tests/scripts/two_proxy_acceleration.py```
-- Additional tests examples that use  ```test/scripts/Examples``` can be found in ```test``` folder.
+- Additional test examples that use  ```test/scripts/Examples``` can be found in ```test``` folder.

-## How to run algorithms prediction
+## How to run the algorithm prediction
 To run the algorithm prediction simulation please update the file ```algorithms/tests/cloud_proxy_prediction/cliud_proxy_prediction.py ``` with the following parameters:
 - Algorithm name
 - Budget
 - Cloud provider for proxies
-- Servers locations and RTT from the closest cloud region
+- Server locations and RTT from the closest cloud region
-- Servers couples (source and destination)
+- Server couples (source and destination)

 To run the algorithm prediction simulation please run the file  ```algorithms/tests/cloud_proxy_prediction/cliud_proxy_prediction.py ```
 More details can be found in the file.
-## How to run algorithms simulation
+## How to run the algorithm simulation
-This component contain simulation for the five algorithms for proxy placement routing:
+This component contains simulation for the five algorithms for proxy placement routing:
 Flow greedy FCT, Flow greedy cost, one proxy greedy, two proxy greedy and two proxy greedy with RollBack.
-There are four use cases for simulation: one-to-many,many-to-many,many one-to-one an many one-to-many.
+There are four use cases for simulation: one-to-many,many-to-many,many one-to-one and many one-to-many.
-To run the algorithm simulation is recommended to use python IDE like PyCharm.
+To run the algorithm simulation, it is recommended to use a python IDE like PyCharm.
-1) One-to-many - to run simulation for use case one-to-many please run the file ```algorithms/tests/Example_one_to_many_simulation_test.py ```
+1) One-to-many - to run the simulation for use case one-to-many please run the file ```algorithms/tests/Example_one_to_many_simulation_test.py ```
   More details can be found in the file.
-2) Many-to-many - to run simulation for use case many-to-many please run the file ```algorithms/tests/Example_many_to_many_simulation_test.py ```
+2) Many-to-many - to run the simulation for use case many-to-many please run the file ```algorithms/tests/Example_many_to_many_simulation_test.py ```
   More details can be found in the file.
-3) Many one-to-one - to run simulation for use case many one-to-one please run the file ```algorithms/tests/Example_many_one_to_one_simulation_test.py ```
+3) Many one-to-one - to run the simulation for use case many one-to-one please run the file ```algorithms/tests/Example_many_one_to_one_simulation_test.py ```
   More details can be found in the file.
-4) Many one-to-many (localized CDN) - to run simulation for use case many one-to-one please run the file ```algorithms/tests/Example_localized_cdn_simulation_test.py ```
+4) Many one-to-many (localized CDN) - to run the simulation for use case many one-to-one please run the file ```algorithms/tests/Example_localized_cdn_simulation_test.py ```
   More details can be found in the file.

 ## Thanks
-This platform is using the following tools:
+This platform relies on the following tools:
 - iPerf3 tool   (version: iPerf3 3.9)
 - HAProxy Load Balancer (version:latest)
 - Ubuntu docker image (version:latest).